What is palm oil?

 FSANZ has previously rejected an application for mandatory ingredient labelling of palm oil when used in food products because the application was about environmental concerns.

-Many food manufacturers are voluntarily labelling their products and some companies are members of the Roundtable on Sustainable Palm Oil
+Some food manufacturers are voluntarily labelling palm oil in the ingredient list of their food.
+Food manufacturers can also use sustainably sourced palm oil.
+Some companies are members of the Roundtable on Sustainable Palm Oil

 , which promotes the supply of palm oil sourced from eco‑friendly areas.